E170

 E190

-E190 is the representative branch of the Embraer E-Jet family, capturing the first-generation sweet spot that balanced comfort and capacity.
+E190 is an in-service member of the Embraer E-Jet family, known for the first-generation sweet spot that balanced comfort and capacity.

 E295

-E195-E2 is the representative branch of the Embraer E-Jet family, capturing the larger E2 branch at the center of current right-sizing debates.
+E195-E2 is an in-service member of the Embraer E-Jet family, known for the larger E2 branch at the center of current right-sizing debates.

 Specifications